Should I Watch..? 'RoboCop 3'

 It would take just six years for RoboCop to go from introduction to eventual demise.
 RoboCop 3 is a sad way for the character to end, forced into appearing in cheesy family-friendly TV shows from this point on.
 The film is devoid of any real life, much like Murphy himself - action scenes are basic and unexciting, the story is weak and the tone of the film is completely wrong.
-Stick with the original RoboCop (4) and you won't go far wrong.
+Stick with the original film, forget this dirge and you won't go far wrong.

 Great For: killing franchises, Frank Miller's disdain for Hollywood

 Not So Great For: fans of the first film, Burke's film career, family viewing

 What else should I watch?